Torfkopp/masterarbeit/praesentation/sections/concept.typ

     #[
       + RL generates a set of 'actions' out of\ #(`0: 2, 1: 4, 2: 8, ..., 8: 128,      9: 'tanh', 10: 'ReLu', 11: 'EOS'`)
       + Actions are used to create a network
-      + Network is run through cycle, trained 'normally'
+      + Network is run through the cycle and trained 'normally'
       + Loss and rewards are used as feedback to the RL algorithm
       - Repeats until a set amount of iterations finishes
       - Select best performing network